keift/peakdb/README.md

 `new Collection(options)`

-Create a collection where you can manage and host your data.
+Create a collection where you can manage and store your data.

 > | Parameter | Default | Description |
 > | --- | --- | --- |